bagggage/bg-blog/content/posts/gdscript-dev-02.md

 In the previous post, I briefly described `stage 2` but left out many important aspects, such as loops, arrays, and branching.
 Why?
 Because each of these subtopics represents a significant amount of work.
 I also consider all these subtopics part of `stage 2`, and as development progresses, I will delve deeper into this topic and enhance the code generation to support all these features in the JIT compiler.

-> While branching with `if`/`else` is relatively straightforward to implement, we’ll discuss this in more detail next time.
+> While branching with `if`/`else` is relatively straightforward to implement, we'll discuss this in more detail next time.

 In this post, I will continue the discussion of trivial (or not-so-trivial) structures, including field access, method calls, and specialized operators.

 # Overview of JIT API/ABI

-Let’s start with a quick breakdown of the current code generator implementation.
+Let's start with a quick breakdown of the current code generator implementation.

 ## JIT-Compiled Function